+You are a nusiance.
+Anything u say wont be hear or counted.
 I dont want you to be a PS fan go buy a 360.
 You know hen u say 360 is awesome e.t.c Your not funny and at the same time at a later pouint u praise the PS3

 OMFG can't believe I just wrote that, oh well time to see if I can ski in hell.

 Nope there's only room for one format and it's Blu-Ray..
 HD-DVD is not that much better than DVD I mean it's already encountered limitations ...

 You shouldn't pick sides, I are agree, but you should also stop ranting one day about X360 and the other day about PS3.
 You're very b!tchy and moody, do you have your andropause?